pr33thaml/AI-Powered_FaceRecognition_and_ExcelReporting/README.md

 - Python 3.7 or 3.8 required | check this using the command in cmd: "python --version"

 ## libraries and software components needed

-- **open-cv python library**
-    - Helps with image and video processing, including tasks like loading images, editing, and detecting objects.
-    - install this library using cmd, with this code:
-    **pip install opencv-python**
-    - Verify using IDLE (can be found in startmenu) with this code: (output must be the version of the library): import cv2 print(cv2.__version__)

 - ******openpyxl library******
     - It helps read, write, and modify Excel spreadsheets.
     - In this program, it's used to save recognized roll numbers in an Excel file.